hmcts/cnp-gatling-image/README.md

     git tag 2.3.1-1.0
     git push --tags

-The format of the tag is `gatling version`-`Dockerfile version`.
+The format of the tag is `gatling version`-`java version`-`Dockerfile version`.
 The Gatling version is determined by the `VERSION` environment variable in the Dockerfile:

     ENV VERSION 2.3.1